bofenghuang/vigogne/README.md

 We highly recommend the utilization of tools such as [DeepSpeed](https://github.com/microsoft/DeepSpeed) or [FSDP](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api), particularly when engaged in distributed learning scenarios.
 When dealing with long sequences, [FlashAttention](https://arxiv.org/abs/2307.08691) becomes crucial to speed up training and reduce memory usage.

-More information can be found in the [vigogne/training](docs/training.md).
+More information can be found in [vigogne/training](docs/training.md).

 ## Bias, Risks, and Limitations